lakhanmankani/same-calendar-api/README.md

 # same-calendar-api

-REST API that gives you the years that have the same calendar.
+REST API server that calculates years that have the same calendar.

 ## Installation:
 ```bash